nus-cs2030s/2021-s2/docs/19-exception.md

   // your code
 }
 catch (Exception e) {
-  :
+  // do nothing
 }
 ```

-to stop the compiler from complaining.
-DO NOT DO THIS.
-Since `Exception` is the superclass of all exceptions, every exception that is thrown, checked or unchecked, is now silently ignored!
+to stop the compiler from complaining.  **DO NOT DO THIS.**  Since `Exception` is the superclass of all exceptions, every exception that is thrown, checked or unchecked, is now silently ignored!
 You will not be able to figure out if something is wrong with your program.
-This practice is such as bad practice that there is a name for this -- this is call _Pokemon Exception Handling_.
+This practice is such a bad practice that there is a name for it -- this is called _Pokemon Exception Handling_.

 ### Overreacting